Capturing the language landscape for an inclusive digital India

 Explore India’s Vernacular Vista with Vaani

 Explore the linguistic diversity of India in a click.
 Our dataset is intended to be a treasure trove of speech data from across India’s districts.
-It offers a comprehensive overview of speech data from all districts, emphasizing on the language variety in each district, providing a unique glimpse into India’s rich cultural tapestry.
+It offers a comprehensive overview of speech data from all districts, emphasizing the language variety in each district, providing a unique glimpse into India’s rich cultural tapestry.
 Discover the richness of India’s linguistic landscape and delve into the statistics that bring our nation’s linguistic diversity to life.

 Want to hear the voices out?
 Click on the states .